Introduction

 Sen. Harris ran for President in the 2020 Democratic primaries, but she didn’t get the nomination.
 Though her 2020 presidential campaign fell short, the eventual Democratic candidate Joe Biden chose Harris as his vice-presidential running mate.
 Biden and Harris were competing against the incumbent Republican President Donald Trump and Vice President Mike Pence.

 The 2020 Presidential election was notable for taking place during the coronavirus pandemic.
-Despite the pandemic, a record-breaking number of Americans voted!
-Biden-Harris won the popular vote, getting the most votes of any US Presidential ticket ever (Trump-Pence got the second most votes that any ticket has ever received).
+Despite the pandemic, a record-breaking number of Americans voted.
+Biden-Harris won the popular vote, getting more votes than any previous US Presidential ticket (Trump-Pence got the second most votes that any ticket had ever received).

 But the President and Vice President are decided by the electoral college vote, not the popular vote.
 In addition to winning the popular vote, the Biden-Harris ticket also got the most votes in the electoral college, so Biden was elected the next President of the United States, with Harris as his Vice President.